Can I improve my memory with a book?

 Memory Tests

-The website I used for the memory tests was Quantified Mind and the specific test series was called Basic Memory.
+The website I used for the memory tests was Quantified Mind (now defunct) and the specific test series was called Basic Memory.
 I repeated the testing protocol fifteen times to narrow down the confidence interval for my scores.
 The scoring system is on an absolute level, based on results from all users, where higher is better.
 The exact battery of tests varied each time, but several were constant, leaving me with 15 sets of scores to collate.

 Design Recognition